 For some contacts are the only way to go.
 For others, it’s an impossibility!

-That said approximatelywear contacts.
+That said approximately 45 million (according to the CDC) wear contacts.
 And with the improvements in technology, they are getting easier and better take care of.
 Assuming the Optometrist/ Ophthalmologist recommends them, they can direct you to the best match for your needs – hard or soft, daily or extended wear or even multifocal lenses.

 There are definitely advantages to wearing contacts that you don’t find while wearing glasses: